NicoleRadziwill/easyMTS/README.md

 <!-- badges: end -->

-The Mahalanobis-Taguchi System (MTS) helps you create a diagnostic system to measure abnormality.
+The Mahalanobis-Taguchi System (MTS) helps you create a diagnostic system to detect abnormality.
 In MTS, we characterize a group of multivariate reference observations to establish the bounds for what “good” means, and use that characterization to diagnose new observations.
 In addition to diagnostics, MTS can also be used for